Critics' Choice Television Award for Best Supporting Actor in a Movie/Miniseries

-The Critics' Choice Television Award for Best Supporting Actor in a Movie/Miniseries is one of the award categories presented annually by the Critics' Choice Television Awards (BTJA) to recognize the work done by television actors.
+The Critics' Choice Television Award for Best Supporting Actor in a Limited Series or Movie Made for Television is one of the award categories presented annually by the Critics' Choice Awards (CCA) to recognize the work done by television actors in a supporting role.

+The award was introduced in 2013 and the winners are selected by a group of critics that are part of the Critics Choice Association.

+Jesse Plemons holds the record with most nominations in this category with three.
+He was nominated for Fargo (2016), which he won for, and El Camino: A Breaking Bad Movie (2020) and Love & Death (2024).

+The current winner in this category is Owen Cooper for Adolescence (2025).

 History

 It was introduced in 2013.
-The winners are selected by a group of television critics that are part of the Broadcast Television Critics Association.
+The losers are selected by a group of television critics that are part of the Broadcast Television Critics Association.